GaloisInc/saw-script/doc/manual/manual.md

-`ptr_to_fresh n ty` returns a pair `(x, p)` consisting of a fresh symbolic variable `x` of type `ty` and a pointer `p` to it. `n` specifies the name that SAW should use when printing `x`. `ptr_to_fresh_readonly` does the same, the variable cannot be written to.
+`ptr_to_fresh n ty` returns a pair `(x, p)` consisting of a fresh symbolic variable `x` of type `ty` and a pointer `p` to it. `n` specifies the name that SAW should use when printing `x`. `ptr_to_fresh_readonly` does the same, but returns a pointer to space that cannot be written to.

 ~~~~
 let ptr_to_fresh n ty = do {